cavaunpeu/willwolf.io-source/content/articles/deriving-the-softmax-from-first-principles.md

 The original goal of this post was to explore the relationship between the softmax and sigmoid functions.
 In truth, this relationship had always seemed just out of reach: "One has an exponent in the numerator!
 One has a summation!
 One has a 1 in the denominator!"
 And of course, the two have different names.

 Once derived, I quickly realized how this relationship backed out into a more general modeling framework motivated by the conditional probability axiom itself.
-As such, this post first explores how the sigmoid is but a special case of the softmax, and the underpinnings of each in Gibb's distributions, factor products and probabilistic graphical models.
+As such, this post first explores how the sigmoid is but a special case of the softmax, and the underpinnings of each in Gibbs distributions, factor products and probabilistic graphical models.
 Next, we go on to show how this framework extends naturally to define canonical model classes such as the softmax regression, conditional random fields, naive Bayes and hidden Markov models.

 ## Our goal
 This is a predictive model.
 It is a diamond that receives an input and produces an output.